A new family of holomorphic homogeneous regular domains and some questions on the squeezing function: A few questions on the squeezing function

 \begin{question} Let $D$ be a bounded domain in $\C^n$, $n\geq 2$, let $p\in \bdy{D}$, suppose $\bdy{D}$ is $\smoo^\infty$-smooth near $p$ and that the Levi-form of $\bdy{D}$ at $p$ has at least $(n-2)$ positive eigenvalues.
 Assume $\bdy{D}$ is Levi-pseudoconvex and of finite type near $p$.
 If, for some sequence $\{z_\nu\}\subset D$ with paraboloidal approach to $p$, $\lim_{\nu\to \infty}s_D(z_{\nu}) = 1$, then does it follow that $p$ is a strongly pseudoconvex point? \end{question}

+The discussion in Remark~\ref{R:BS_discuss} is the motivation for considering $\{z_{\nu}\}$ having paraboloidal approach (see its relevance in \ref{I:bihol} below).
 Other factors that motivate Question~\ref{Q:corank_1} involve the other key inputs to proving Theorem~\ref{T:conv_to_1}.
 Specifically: \begin{enumerate}[leftmargin=27pt, label=$(\roman*)$] \item Let $\ome$ be a domain in $\C^n$, \textbf{not necessarily} bounded, and let $\xi\in \bdy{\ome}$ be such that $\ome$ has reasonable boundary-geometry around $\xi$.
 One needs a characterisation, given some fixed domain $\OM$ in $\C^n$, for a sequence $\{\varPsi_{\nu}\}\subset {\rm Hol}(\OM, \ome)$ to converge uniformly on compact subsets to $\xi$.
 Result~\ref{R:normal_conv} is a result of this sort whose hypothesis is relevant to the domains that arise in an argument that mimics the proof of Theorem~\ref{T:conv_to_1} with $D$ as in Question~\ref{Q:corank_1}.

-\item While a version of Result~\ref{R:oelj} in $\C^n$, for general $n\geq 2$, with hypothesis that is the obvious generalisation of the hypothesis of Result~\ref{R:oelj}, is unknown, it is reasonable to ask whether the \emph{weaker} conclusion in the last sentence of Result~\ref{R:oelj} is true if, say, $P$ and $Q$ are quadratic in $(n-2)$ variables.
-In fact, the latter question may be of independent interest. \end{enumerate} The above provides additional context to Question~\ref{Q:corank_1} (and hints at an affirmative answer).
+\item While a version of Result~\ref{R:oelj} in $\C^n$, for general $n\geq 2$, with a hypothesis that is the obvious generalisation of the hypothesis of Result~\ref{R:oelj}, is unknown, it is reasonable to ask whether the \emph{weaker} conclusion in the last sentence of Result~\ref{R:oelj} is true if, say, $P$ and $Q$ are quadratic in $(n-2)$ variables.
+In fact, the latter question may be of independent interest.
+Its relevance to Question~\ref{Q:corank_1} is suggested by the last two sentences of Remark~\ref{R:BS_discuss}. \end{enumerate} The above provides additional context to Question~\ref{Q:corank_1} (and hints at an affirmative answer).

 Our next question is an analogue of Question~\ref{Q:corank_1} for convex domains.
 Let $D$ be a bounded convex domain in $\C^n$, $n\geq 2$, and let $p\in \bdy{D}$.
 Suppose $\bdy{D}$ is $\smoo^\infty$-smooth and of finite type near $p$.
 This time, if $\{z_\nu\}$ is a sequence in $D$ with paraboloidal approach to $p$, then, while it is unclear that the scaling method described in Section~\ref{S:scale} can be used to deduce a higher-dimensional analogue of Lemma~\ref{L:conv_to_1_key}, convexity enables one to use a simpler scaling method to achieve this.
 This is a method of affine scaling, of which there are many accounts in the literature.
 An account that is the most relevant in the present case is the one in \cite[Section~2]{gaussier:ccdnag97}.
 The hypothesis of finiteness of type of $\bdy{D}$ near $p$ also implies that an analogue of our observation \ref{I:conv} above holds true in the present setting.
 These points suggest the following: